masak/delta-language/README.md

 ## The `if` and `while` macros

 These three end up being mutually recursive, although in a way that bottoms out on the syntax.
+You can also spot from these definitions that `if` is all about conditionally jumping forwards, whereas `while` is all about jumping backwards.

 ```
 mac if(condBlockPairs: Array<(() => Bool, () => ())>, elseBlock?: () => ()) {